joyboseroy/curve-hough/README.md

   second ellipse run will silently overwrite the first -- rename the files in between, or add a `--tag` suffix arg before generating a second set.
   Circle figures not yet generated.

-## Validation protocol (run in this order, keep all real numbers)
-1. `python train.py --family parabola --size 64 --epochs 10 --n-train 1000
-   --n-test 200 --easy`  -> algorithm sanity: expect high F (0.8+).
-If not, debug before anything else.
-2. Same without --easy -> the honest hard-setting number.
-3. Then circles, then baselines, then 128 px on Colab for the paper table.
-4. Ellipse: same protocol, family=ellipse.
-Not yet run at full scale -- next thing to do.
-Ellipse construction/training is slower per-step than parabola/circle (bigger probe/dense grids), budget more wall-clock time.

-IMPORTANT: results tables in the paper must contain only numbers produced by these runs.
-Do not paste numbers from any external draft or suggestion.

 ## Remaining work (ordered, working through one at a time)
 1. DONE: ellipse family support (dataset, model, metric) + memory fix.